SPECIAL

 REPORT: Have you protected your domain from cybersquatters?

-Business is stolen from
+Business is stolen

-successful web sites everyday.
+from successful web sites everyday.
 Did

-you know that anyone with $35 can register a variation of your
+you know that anyone with $35 can register a variation of your web site

-obviously malicious names are approved with a click of the mouse.
+names are approved with a click of the mouse.

-of the major problems facing businesses on the Internet.
+become one of the major problems facing businesses on the Internet.
 Although

-the term Cybersquatting was originally used to describe the act
+the term Cybersquatting was originally used to describe the act of

-used to describe many different forms of bad faith registrations.
+describe many different forms of bad faith registrations.

 In order to protect yourself, you should be aware of the following forms of